Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 I’ll be brief.
 Yes, you need both.

-Although some people claim that walking poles are not really necessary, if you do not walk 13 km every day, then get yourself a pair of poles.
+Although some people claim that walking poles are unnecessary, if you do not walk 13 km daily, get yourself a pair of poles.
 You can buy them anywhere on the island for a small price.

 And no… don’t even attempt it with flip-flops.